 It’s a U.S. military acronym that aptly describes our current world: Volatile, Uncertain, Complex, Ambiguous.
 Every day is a moving target.
 Ugh.

-Sometimes I feel felt like I’m in a sci-fi film, waiting for the hero to save the day.
+Sometimes I feel like I’m in a sci-fi film, waiting for the hero to save the day.

 Except, through my work with leaders since March I’ve noticed some organizations growing stronger despite the COVID-19 cryptonite.